 Tip: As a small business owner, you know that credit cards can be a lifesaver.
 But it's not always easy to know where to start when it comes to applying for a business credit card.
 You've probably heard that getting a business credit card is important, but you don't want to get taken advantage of by high interest rates or unfair fees.

-Consider this: Ink Business Cash lets you earn $750 bonus cash back after you spend $6,000 on purchases in the first 3 months from account opening.
+Consider this: Ink Business Cash lets you earn $350 when you spend $3,000 on purchases in the first three months and an additional $400 when you spend $6,000 on purchases in the first six months after account opening.
 Earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.
 Earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
 Earn 1% cash back on all other card purchases.
 There is no annual fee.

 Who Can Apply?